The

 NEW YORK – In the book The Algonquin Kid:

-Adventures Growing Up In New York’s Legendary Hotel
+Adventures Growing Up In New York’s Legendary Hotel, author Michael Colby tells the

 story about his grandparents Mary and Ben Bodne, who built this legendary